kohana/auth/guide/auth/index.md

 Next, you will then need to [configure](config) the auth module.

 The auth module provides the [Auth::File] driver for you.
+There is also an auth driver included with the ORM module.

 As your application needs change you may need to find another driver or [develop](driver/develop) your own.